pierrejay/EZLink/README.md

 ### Synchronous vs. Asynchronous
 - **Synchronous**: For `MESSAGE_ACK` or `REQUEST/RESPONSE`, SimpleComm blocks internally waiting for the correct acknowledgment or response.
 It also cleans the receive buffer to avoid stale data.
 - **Asynchronous**: For `MESSAGE` type, no response is expected, so the user can simply send and forget.

+If you want purely asynchronous behavior:
+- Use only `MESSAGE` types or treat each exchange as unidirectional.
+- You can call `comm.poll()` periodically or within a specific task/thread to process inbound frames.
+- For concurrency, note that SimpleComm is **not** inherently thread-safe.
+If multiple threads call `sendMsg()` concurrently, you must protect them externally.

+### Buffer Management & Large Frames
+- By default, `MAX_FRAME_SIZE` is set to `32`.
+This limits the maximum payload.
+You can adjust it in `SimpleCommDfs` if needed.
+- The "scroll buffer" approach implemented in the library ensures partial frames or garbage are eventually discarded without losing any valid subsequent frames.
+- Several error cases have been thought of and handled, such as truncated frame, invalid length, invalid SOF, SOF present in data, etc. See unit tests for more details.
+- TLDR: as long as you continuously call `poll()` on the receiver side, the message processing pipeline will jump from one frame to the next and end up synchronizing with the next valid frame even if there's garbage in-between.

+### CRC Validation & Protocol Robustness
+- Every frame includes a 2-byte CRC16.
+- The library discards frames with invalid CRC, tries to find the next valid SOF in the buffer, and continues.
+- If you have extremely noisy lines, consider adding re-transmissions or switching to `MESSAGE_ACK` or `REQUEST/RESPONSE` flows for guaranteed data integrity.

 ## Error Handling & Diagnostics